allanglen/c172-flight-sim-panel/README.md

 The flaps panels houses a custom-built electronic flaps control with a flaps indicator that shows the actual position of the flaps in the simulator.

 The flaps control is constructed from a combination of 3d printed and laser-cut parts and uses a real Cessna 172 flaps lever (I found a cheap part on ebay).
 The flaps panel is made from laser-engraved, painted white acrylic.
-The panel is attached directly to the frame with pan-head screws.
+The panel is attached directly to the frame with truss-head screws.

 ![flaps_panel](flaps_panel/images/flaps_panel.jpg)